bcdavasconcelos/DEVONthink-3/Applescripts/Filter return links (for Alfred Workflow).md

 -- Retrieve return links (for Alfred Workflow)
 -- 2020-05-07-19-53-21
 -- 2020-05-08-15-40-09 Removed the `\"uid\": \"" & FullID & "\",` line so that DEVONthink manages the sort order and not Alfred.
+-- 2020-05-08-20-01-31 Changed the argument in json string to theUUID

 property theSubtitle : "Attach this record to think window" on run

 	global WinID, TabID, theRecord, theDB, theAliases, theSearch, theResult, theResults, theResultName, theUUID, theName, theString, theStrings, CompleteString

+	try
-	set WinID to ((system attribute "WinID") as number) set TabID to ((system attribute "TabID") as number)
+		set WinID to ((system attribute "WinID") as number) set TabID to ((system attribute "TabID") as number) end try

+	try -- via UUID
+		set theUUID to ((system attribute "theUUID") as text) set theNr to count (theUUID)
+		if theNr is not 36 then set theUUID to "" end try

 	tell application id "DNtp"

 		set theStrings to {}
+		if theUUID is not "" then
+			set theRecord to get record with uuid theUUID else
-		set theRecord to content record of (tab id TabID) in (window id WinID) --set theRecord to content record of think window 1 set theDB to the database of theRecord set theName to the name of theRecord set theAliases to aliases of theRecord
+			set theRecord to content record of (tab id TabID) in (window id WinID) end if

+		set theDB to the database of theRecord set theName to the name of theRecord set theAliases to aliases of theRecord